 Peripheral Arterial Disease(PAD) Treatment

-Peripheral vascular disease (PVD) is a nearly pandemic condition that has the potential to cause loss of limb or even loss of life.
+Peripheral arterial disease (PAD) is a nearly pandemic condition that has the potential to cause loss of limb or even loss of life.
 PVD manifests as insufficient tissue perfusion initiated by existing atherosclerosis acutely compounded by either emboli or thrombi.

-Peripheral vascular disease, better known as Peripheral Arterial blockage or Atherosclerosis, and sometimes hardening of the arteries is a condition that affects the arteries of the circulatory system.
+Peripheral arterial disease, better known as Peripheral Arterial blockage or Atherosclerosis, and sometimes hardening of the arteries is a condition that affects the arteries of the circulatory system.

 Arteries or the blood vessels that supply oxygen and purified blood from the heart to every part of the body are responsible for the optimal function of the brain, respiratory and every other system of the human body.

-When PAD occurs, the arteries gradually become narrowed and even blocked due to plaque formation inside the artery walls.
+When Peripheral arterial disease occurs, the arteries gradually become narrowed and even blocked due to plaque formation inside the artery walls.
 A plaque consists of excessive cholesterol, fat, and some other objects that flow through the bloodstream; it may be proteins, calcium, or inflammatory cells.

 When the arteries are blocked or narrowed, blood stops getting through to dedicated organs and tissues.
 This may eventually lead to severe tissue damage or death.
-The progression rate of PAD depends on a lot of factors among which the body part where the plaque accumulation has taken place and the overall health condition of the patient deserves a mention.
+The progression rate of peripheral arterial disease depends on a lot of factors among which the body part where the plaque accumulation has taken place and the overall health condition of the patient deserves a mention.

-Several new treatments for PAD have come up with the advancement of medical science.
+Several new treatments for Peripheral Arterial Disease have come up with the advancement of medical science.
 So, if you have been detected with PAD, there’s nothing to be worried about!
-A perfect PAD treatment center like us can help you with a complete cure.
+A perfect Peripheral arterial disease treatment center like us can help you with a complete cure.

 Peripheral arterial disease treatment in India – how can we help?